agua-chile/url-informer/README.md

-## CS 460 - Web Assignment 1
+## URL Informer

 ### Intro

 Hello and welcome to my Web Assignment 1 for CS 460.
 This is a simple client-server program that takes a URL from the client, sends it to the server, and then the server sends back the URL along with the status code, URL headers, and the URL encoding.

 ### Compiling